Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 While cruise passengers have gotten used to shelling out plenty of cash for extras on the ship after they board, not everyone likes being nickeled-and-dimed.

-That’s why this offer aims to provide many of the extras you’d normally buy on a trip, all included in your cruise fare at a price that’s normally less than if you booked them all separately.
+That’s why this offer aims to provide many of the extras you’d normally buy on a trip, all included in your cruise fare at a price that’s less than if you booked them all separately.
 That gives you a more all-inclusive atmosphere on the ship, instead of worrying about more spending once on the ship.

-- Free open bar
+• Unlimited open bar

-Norwegian has been offering some version of the sale for some time now.
-And anecdotally, it’s one of the most appealing offers out there.
-Who doesn’t want to get free drinks or free specialty dining tacked onto their cruise?
+Anecdotally, it’s one of the most appealing offers out there.
+Who doesn’t want to get drinks or specialty dining tacked onto their cruise?
 In fact, it promises to take away so many of the extra charges that creep into the cost of a cruise these days.

 But while the sale sounds mouth-watering, there are definitely some things you will want to know before you purchase your fare in order to get the best deal… and avoid any surprises.